Sgavinmills/sgm-games/README.md

 <a name=live></a>
 ## Live Version
-The live version of the application can be viewed [HERE]
+The live version of the application can be viewed [here](https://sgm-games.netlify.app/reviews)